robotvinay/flutter-nasa-apod/README.md

 # flutter-nasa-apod
-A simple Flutter App to admire photos of NASA's Astronomy Picture of the Day
+A simple Flutter App to photos of NASA's Astronomy Picture of the Day.